adoptium/adoptium.net/README.md

 ## Deployment

-The website is deployed according to the Adoptium project's infrastructure requirements.
+The site is deployed according to the Adoptium project's infrastructure requirements.

 For more information about deploying Next.js applications:

 - [Next.js Deployment Documentation](https://nextjs.org/docs/app/building-your-application/deploying)